Competitors outranking you?Expert Audit from £49 →

 Who it's best for

-Web Reveal is ideal for developers, freelancers, designers, and anyone who needs quick, accurate technology lookups without a subscription.
+Web Reveal is what I'd recommend to developers, freelancers, designers, and anyone who needs quick, accurate technology lookups without a subscription.
 Its free tier covers the vast majority of everyday use cases.
 The full feature set includes DNS-based hosting detection and backend framework analysis—capabilities that go beyond what most free tools offer.
+I am biased here since I built it, but the honest reason I built it is because nothing else did all of this for free.

 Bottom line: If you're looking for a genuinely free BuiltWith alternative that delivers real-time, live detection, Web Reveal is the strongest option in 2026.